 Next, we put up luan on the upper half of the wall, and beadboard wainscoting on the bottom.
 No.more.hole.
 YAY!
 And this bathroom remodel is on it’s way.

-The color of choice for the upper panels was called “Classic Gray” by Glidden.
+The color of choice for the upper panels is “Classic Gray” by Glidden.
 I wanted a classic look, so why not this color?

 The bottom bead board would get a coat of white.
 We had to go for quite some time without our towel hooks so we could work on the room, and there’s nothing like 8 wet towels hanging about your house. tsk.